The degree of a finite set of words

 \section{Monoids of relations}

-We use monoids of binary relations and prove some technical results on idemoptents and groups in such moinoids.
-Few authors have considered the monoids of binary relations.
+We consider monoids of binary relations and prove some results on idempotents and groups in such monoids.
+Few authors have considered monoids of binary relations.
 In~\cite{PlemmonsWest1970}, the Green's relations in the monoid $\B_Q$ of all binary relations on a set $Q$ are considered.
-It is shown in~\cite{MontaguePlemmons1969} that any finite group appears as a maximal subgroup of the monoid $\B_Q$ (in contrast with the monoid of all partial maps in which all maximal subgroups are symmetric groups).
+It is shown in~\cite{MontaguePlemmons1969} that any finite group appears as a maximal subgroup of $\B_Q$ (in contrast with the monoid of all partial maps in which all maximal subgroups are symmetric groups).

 We write indifferently relations on a set $Q$ as subsets of $Q\times Q$, as boolean $Q\times Q$-matrices or as directed graphs on a set $Q$ of vertices.